CAGE Questionnaire: How to Know If You Have an Alcohol Problem

 5. Alcohol Is Destroying Your Life

-If your drinking habits are starting to spiral out of control and impact other areas of your life, including work, school, home, your health, and legal issues, but you still can’t stop drinking, it’s time to seek help.
+If your drinking habits are starting to spiral out of control and impact other areas of your life, including work, school, home, health, and legal issues, but you still can’t stop drinking, it’s time to seek help.

 Treatment for Alcohol Use Disorder

 There are several alcohol addiction treatment options for people struggling to get their drinking behaviors under control.
-Some of the most common and effective methods are:

 - Medication: Medication-assisted therapy, or MAT, provides patients with medications to treat alcohol withdrawal symptoms.
 If you drink alcohol while taking these medications, the drug will produce a physical reaction that includes flushing, nausea, vomiting, and headaches.
 Other medications block the “feel good” effects of alcohol and can prevent heavy drinking while reducing the urge to drink.